CMHA Get Set & Connect Program

 • No previous art experience is necessary to participate in the group

-• The group provides art materials, instruction (if needed and desired)
+• The group provides instruction (if needed and desired)

 • Support provided in an inclusive, accessible, and safe atmosphere.